-- 88. Plaintiffs repeat and reallege the allegations in all preceding paragraphs as if fully set forth herein. - 89.
-Plaintiffs have been diagnosed with the serious medical condition of gender dysphoria, which continues to cause Plaintiffs serious clinical distress and, which, without necessary treatment, will predictably result in serious and irreparable physical and psychological harm to Plaintiffs. - 90.
+- 102. Plaintiffs repeat and reallege the allegations in all preceding paragraphs as if fully set forth herein. - 103.
+Plaintiffs have been diagnosed with the serious medical condition of gender dysphoria, which continues to cause Plaintiffs serious clinical distress and, which, without necessary treatment, will predictably result in serious and irreparable physical and psychological harm to Plaintiffs. - 104.
 Plaintiffs have been prescribed hormone therapy to treat their gender dysphoria while incarcerated.
-That hormone therapy has relieved their symptoms of gender dysphoria. - 91.
-Defendants are responsible for providing adequate and necessary medical treatment to Plaintiffs, including treatment for persons diagnosed with gender dysphoria. - 92.
-HB 668 establishes a blanket prohibition that denies necessary medical treatment to Plaintiffs and all other similarly situated prisoners in IDOC facilities without consideration of any individualized medical judgment formed by health care providers, and therefore violates the Eighth Amendment's prohibition on cruel and unusual punishments. - 93.
-If HB 668 is permitted to take effect, Defendants will discontinue Plaintiffs' hormone therapy. - 94.
-If Defendants begin enforcing HB 668 as applied to Plaintiffs and thereby denying them medical treatment for their gender dysphoria, they will cause Plaintiffs harm by withholding effective treatment for an objectively serious medical condition. - 95.
-Defendants' intended deliberate action of denying needed medical treatment for Plaintiffs will cause them severe physical and psychological harm and would put them at grave risk for worsening physical and psychological symptoms.
+That hormone therapy has relived their symptoms of gender dysphoria. - 105.
+Defendants are responsible for providing adequate and necessary medical treatment to Plaintiffs, including treatment for persons diagnosed with gender dysphoria. - 106.
+HB 668, which the Attorney General's Office and IDOC have announced they will enforce at IDOC facilities, establishes a blanket prohibition that denies necessary medical treatment to Plaintiffs and all other similarly situated prisoners in IDOC facilities without consideration of any individualized medical judgment formed by health care providers, and therefore violates the Eighth Amendment's prohibition on cruel and unusual punishments. - 107.
+Because of the pending effective date of HB 668, Defendants will discontinue, or reduce until discontinued, Plaintiffs' medication. - 108.
+By enforcing HB 668 as applied to Plaintiffs and thereby denying them medical treatment for their gender dysphoria, Defendants will cause Plaintiffs harm by withholding effective treatment for an objectively serious medical condition. - 109.
+Defendants' deliberate actions of denying, reducing and cutting off needed medical treatment for Plaintiffs has caused or will cause them severe physical and psychological harm and puts them at grave risk for worsening physical and psychological symptoms.

-- 96. Defendants have acted, and intend to continue to act, with deliberate indifference to Plaintiffs' serious medical needs, and to the substantial risk of serious harm to Plaintiffs. - 97.
-As a result of Defendants' actions described herein, in the absence of injunctive relief, Plaintiffs will suffer irreparable physical and psychological harm.
+- 110. Defendants have acted, and continued to act, with deliberate indifference to Plaintiffs' serious medical needs, and to the substantial risk of serious harm to Plaintiffs. - 111.
+As a result of Defendants' actions described herein, Plaintiffs will imminently suffer, and in the absence of injunctive relief, will continue to suffer irreparable physical and psychological harm.